 The concepts of the conceptual mandala are arranged in two concentric circles.
 The outer circle consists of basic concepts of the materialistic mechanistic view, which implies fragmentation.
 According to this view, a living system is like a complex machine or a material mechanism.
 If any one part appears defective, it is either repaired or replaced.
 Healing, in this perspective, means repairing or replacing the defective parts.
 Conventional medicine subscribes to this view to a great extent.

 Each concept of the outer circle representing materialism and mechanism is paired with a concept of the inner circle that represents holism or the holistic view.
 Thus, for example, “fragmentation” of the outer circle is paired with “wholeness” in the inner circle.
 According to the inner circle, the holistic view, a living system is an organic whole.
-Hence, healing is not just a matter of repairing or replacing parts; it involves the whole person, which is not necessarily fragmented into parts or components (see Chapters 1 and 2).
+Hence, healing is not just a matter of repairing or replacing parts; it involves the whole person, which is not fragmented into parts or components (see Chapters 1 and 2).

 Ken Wilber’s AQAL map is basically hierarchical (see below).
 He prefers to call it holarchical because he calls the entities that compose it holons.
 In one version of his AQAL map, he refers to a rational and a centauric level or a formal level and the level of vision-logic (see, for example, Ken Wilber 2007, p.
 71).
 His rational level corresponds to the level of materialism, the outer circle in the mandala.
 Materialism/mechanism characterizes the rational/scientific worldview of mainstream science.
 Vision-logic of the centaur, which transcends and includes the materialism and rationality of mainstream science, corresponds with holism, the inner circle of the mandala.

 The hierarchical (holarchical) view appears useful for an understanding of levels such as the two levels of the mandala.
-However, it does not allow us to see the two levels in terms of Yin and Yang and it does not allow us to see the two levels as part of a continuum and a network.
+However, it does not allow us to see the two levels in terms of Yin/ Yang and it does not allow us to see the two levels as part of a continuum and a network.

 Since all of the concepts of the mandala are related and therefore can be connected, a network results.
 This network comprises the two circles of materialism and holism and may even extend toward the centre of the mandala without reaching it completely because the centre remains beyond words and language, unnamable.

 However, in spite of some flexibility in our present society, we can still witness a strong tendency of an opposition of the mechanistic and holistic world views.
 This opposition is rooted in Aristotelian either/or logic: either A or B, either materialism or holism.
 However, according to the complementarity principle, it can be both A and B, that is, A and B complement each other; they do not exclude each other.
-In this sense, the outer and inner circles complement each other, that is, materialism and holism complement each other as Yin and Yang complement each other.
+In this sense, the outer and inner circles complement each other, that is, materialism and holism complement each other as Yin and Yang complement one another.

 Since our culture and Christianity have been deeply conditioned by the either/or philosophy of Aristotelian logic, for most scientists, philosophers and laypersons it appears difficult or impossible to think in terms of complementarity.
 Either/or logic is often taken for granted and it is not recognized that either/or logic is only one kind of logic among other types of logic such as both/and logic.
 But when both/and logic is adopted, it can change life and living in a very fundamental way (see Chapter 3).
 Instead of fighting one another whether A or B is the truth, we can lay down our arms and embrace each other because both A and B can coexist.
 We can have a richer life because we are not limited to either A or B. We can have both and we don’t have to waste our energy fighting each other.
 We can avoid conflict or war.
 Hence, the recognition and adoption of the complementarity principle can have far-reaching consequences for science, philosophy, art, religion, and society as well as our individual lives and relationships.